nicciniamh/pi5-fan-control/Readme.md

 ## Installation

+### Notes about the setup script.
+The setup script ***must*** be run on the same path as the fan-control script and fan-control.service unit file as that is the path written to the service unit file.
+If you wish to move these files, simply run setup.sh agaib.

 Clone this repository:

 ```
 git clone https://github.com/nicciniamh/pi5-fan-control
 ```

-Then cd to p5i-fan-control and run ./setup.sh and follow the prompts
+Then cd to p5i-fan-control and run ./setup.sh and follow the prompts.

 ```